dbsnapper/dbsnapper/docs/articles/dbsnapper-github-actions-amazon-ecs.md

 - [`actions/checkout@v4`](https://github.com/actions/checkout/tree/releases/v4.0.0) - This action checks out the repository so that we can access the ECS task definition file.
 - [`aws-actions/configure-aws-credentials@v4`](https://github.com/aws-actions/configure-aws-credentials/tree/v4) - This action configures the AWS credentials for the actions to use.
 It uses the OIDC connector to authenticate with AWS.
 - [`restackio/update-json-file-action@main`](https://github.com/restackio/update-json-file-action/tree/main/) - This action updates the ECS task definition JSON file with the container command that provides the `--url` of the GitHub organization and the `--token` registration token to register the self-hosted runner.
 The main branch includes an updated version of node used in the action.
-We use this instead of [`amazon-ecs-render-task-definition`](https://github.com/aws-actions/amazon-ecs-render-task-definition/tree/v1) because it improperly parses the provided command string, causing issues with the runner registration [per this pull request](https://github.com/aws-actions/amazon-ecs-render-task-definition/pull/290).
+We use this instead of [`amazon-ecs-render-task-definition`](https://github.com/aws-actions/amazon-ecs-render-task-definition/tree/v1) because it improperly parses the provided command string, causing issues with the runner registration [per this issue comment](https://github.com/aws-actions/amazon-ecs-render-task-definition/issues/252#issuecomment-1687259661).

 ### Description